 From the sea level altitude perspective, the municipality is located on the Lowveld escarpment of the Mpumalanga Province with an average elevation of 1400m above sea level and altitudes varying from 600 to 2100m.
-The municipality shares its boundaries with the following municipalities: Bushbuckridge Local Municipality on the estern part, Greater Tubatse Local Municipality on the northern part and Mbombela Local Municipality on the Southern part.
-Map 02 demonstrates the location of the municipality including the main towns and all current wards and population density within the municipality.
+The municipality shares its boundaries with the following municipalities: Bushbuckridge Local Municipality on the eastern part, Greater Tubatse Local Municipality on the northern part and Mbombela Local Municipality on the Southern part.
+Thaba Chweu comprises of 14 wards; The major towns within the municipality are Lydenburg, located along the R37, Graskop & Sabie situated along the R532.
+Map 02 below demonstrates the location of the municipality including the main towns and all current wards and population density within the municipality.